Airlines ultimately control issues determining what flights leave on time and what flights are delayed

 - Early morning flights.
 Delays snowball, so if an airline can get a plane in the air as soon as possible, it reduces the number of delays further into the afternoon and evening.

 - Short flights.
 Especially later in the day, an airline will cancel some short flights.
 This will happen particularly if flights are frequent.
 Airlines then combine passengers onto earlier or later flights.

 - Flights from smaller airports.
 Los Angeles to San Francisco (SFO) flights have some cancellations and various levels of delays.
 But flights from Burbank to SFO have been delayed more than four hours … longer than it might take to drive.
 (If you are considering travel between a smaller airport and the SF Bay Area, September might be a good month to fly into Oakland or San Jose.)

-Flights from Washington-Dulles (IAD), on the other hand, to SFO, which are less frequent, seem to be delayed less.
+On the other hand, flights from Washington-Dulles (IAD) to SFO, which are less frequent, seem to be delayed less.
 And if, for example, United has a client going from IAD to Australia, or to Asia, via SFO, they have far fewer options to change them.

 When a runway is closed or air traffic control is dealing with storms, realize that other factors will determine when your fight departs or lands.

 A modest proposal to improve airline safety — preserve flight data

 Passengers brace for the big airline summer squeeze travel